-As of December 31, 2013, the Company had federal and state tax credits of approximately \$403 and \$292, respectively, which may be used to offset future tax liabilities.
-As of December 31, 2014, the Company had federal and state tax credits of approximately \$596 and \$313, respectively, which may be used to offset future tax liabilities.
+Company had federal and state research tax credits of approximately \$714 and \$277, respectively, which may be used to offset future tax liabilities.
+Additionally, as of December 31, 2015, the Company had a federal orphan drug credit related to qualifying research of \$322.
 These tax credit carryforwards will begin to expire at various times beginning in 2033 for federal purposes and 2028 for state purposes.